Toggling stiffness via multistability: Results

-Further, we introduce a second model (Model B, Fig. \ref{modelB}a) that includes the support beam, providing a more accurate analysis of the unit cell.
-The structure is loaded by imposing a horizontal displacement at the lower end of the support beam.
-In this configuration, the coupling between force and rotation transmitted to the curved beam is primarily governed by the slenderness of the support beam, making it a key parameter to control the stiffness ratio in the design, as illustrated in Fig. \ref{modelB}b.
-Fig. \ref{modelB}c shows deformation patterns for three representative cases with low, intermediate, and high slenderness values ($s = \frac{c}{l}$, width over length).
-When the support beam is very slender, most of the displacement is absorbed by its own bending, reducing the rotation and force transmitted to the curved beam.
+Fig.~\ref{modelB}c shows deformation patterns for three representative cases of slenderness.
+For practical reason, we use an inverse slenderness ratio $s$ ($s = \frac{c}{L}$, width over length ratio).
+The three cases represent high slenderness ($s=0.1$), intermediate ($s=0.3$), and low ($s=0.8$).
+For high slenderness $s < 0.2$, the support beam is highly compliant in bending, most of the displacement is accommodated locally within the support itself.
+As a result, only limited rotation and force are transmitted to the curved beam.
 Consequently, the overall stiffness ratio between the two states decreases.
-Additionally, a very thick support beam (low slenderness) transmits high horizontal force but very little rotation.
+Conversely, for low slenderness (thick support beams), high horizontal force but very little rotation is transmitted.
 Thus, an overly stiff beam also reduces the stiffness ratio.
-Indeed, in the extreme case in which the support beam would be completely rigid, there would be no bending moment to transmit.
-An optimal slenderness ratio of approximately 0.3 maximizes the stiffness ratio down to 0.35.
-At this point, the beam balances force transfer and rotation, resulting in the strongest variable stiffness effect.
+In the extreme case in which the support beam would be completely rigid, there would be no bending moment to transmit.
+According to Figure~\ref{modelB}, an optimal inverse slenderness ratio of approximately 0.3 minimizes the stiffness ratio down to 0.35 (note that $k_1>k_0$, so $0<\eta\le1$) .
+At this point, the beam balances force transfer and rotation, resulting in the strongest toggleable stiffness effect.